Sameep-Sharma/Sameep-Sharma/README.md

 };
 ```

-- 🏦 Currently working on a **banking application** while going deep on advanced backend concepts
 - 🧭 Exploring **Remix.js** on the side
 - 🧩 Solid foundation in **C / C++**, with a soft spot for competitive programming
 - 💬 Ask me about React, Node.js, Express, or backend system design